swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 }
 ```

-or extended syntax must be used, e.g:
+or extended literal must be used, e.g:

 ```swift
 let regex = Regex {